-The Edgenuity program offers online self-paced credit recovery courses in two models:
+The Edgenuity platform offers online credit recovery courses in two models:

-Edgenuity Virtual: Students engage in fully online learning and assignments, with a assistance from the Edgenuity virtual tutor.
-Computer lab support is provided by a mentor teacher credentialed in any subject, who assists students with study skills and test preparation strategies.
+Students engage in fully online learning and assignments at their own pace, with assistance from the Edgenuity virtual tutor.
+Support is provided by a LA Unified mentor teacher credentialed in any subject, who assists students with study skills and test preparation strategies.

-Edgenuity Blended: The online instruction is augmented by a teacher credentialed in the subject being taught.
-Students can receive differentiated teaching to meet their needs, and assignments and tests are completed on the Edgenuity platform.
+The online instruction is augmented by a teacher credentialed in the subject being taught, in a lab-type setting.
+Students receive differentiated teaching to meet their needs, and assignments and tests are completed on the Edgenuity platform.
 Students can log into their enrolled class outside of specified lab hours to work on tasks.

 To provide maximum flexibility for students to regain A-G credits, students can enter into a written agreement or contract that stipulates the manner of assignments granted, frequency of assignments, and the time frame to meet with the teacher for additional instructional support.
 This program provides maximum flexibility for students who have competing family or employment demands outside of school.

 The PASS program provides a unique opportunity to recover credits for Math and ELA courses that students previously failed or earned a D. Each course is structured into modules, and students progress through the modules at their own pace completing a series of embedded assessments to measure their understanding and proficiency.
 Whenever they experience challenges meeting proficiency, teachers provide personalized instruction, resources and practice materials.
 The PASS program has delivery options for in-person instruction and for virtual blended instruction.